 After adding Direct Causes, navigate to Improvements on the left side of the page.

-The overview that you entered in the “add a new improvement” box will become the improvement title.
+The description that you entered in the “add a new improvement” box will become the improvement title.
 To edit your improvement and add additional information, select View on the right side of the table.

 As you work through the improvements for this job, you will likely visit this Improvements page multiple times to update them.